quekyj/rohd/doc/tutorials/chapter_9/cosim.md

 ```

 Congratulation!
 You have successfully run external system verilog code in ROHD ecosystem.
 You can find the executable code at [counter_cosim.dart](./counter_cosim.dart).

+## Exercise

+1. Can you try to run the cosimulation with [answer/shift_register.sv](./answers/shift_register.sv) given?
+    - Answer to this exercise can be found at [answer/exercise.dart](./answers/exercise.dart)